-Located 1,360 kilometres north of Brisbane on the east coast of Queensland, the Port of Townsville is a world-class gateway for trade and investment.
-Townsville's eight berths handled more than $11 billion in trade during the 2014/2015 financial year; an extraordinary figure in anyone's language.
+Located 1,360 kilometres north of Brisbane on the east coast of Queensland, the Port of Townsville's 8 berths handled more than $10 billion in trade during the 2015/2016 financial year.

 Townsville is the number one exporter in Australia of copper, zinc, lead and sugar and with its close locality to Asian markets, it is ideally placed to service a growing economy.
 More than 20 shipping lines operate out of the Townsville Port; offering more 40 services and covering 136 ports around the world.

 Commodities/cargo that passes over the Townsville Port's wharves include:

-Motor vehicles, general cargo, cement, suphuric acid, fertiliser, copper, nickel, zinc, copper anode, petroleum products, gas, sulphur, containers (carrying furniture, electrical goods, household items, clothing, construction materials etc) and tyres.
+Motor vehicles, general cargo, cement, sulphuric acid, fertiliser, copper, nickel, zinc, copper anode, petroleum products, gas, sulphur, containers (carrying furniture, electrical goods, household items, clothing, construction materials etc) and tyres.

-Sugar, timber, general cargo, fertiliser, containers, cattle, refrigerated meat, magnetite, copper, lead, zinc, zinc ferrites, zinc oxide, silver, molasses, sand, gravel, coke, project cargo.
+Sugar, timber, general cargo, fertiliser, containers, cattle, refrigerated meat, magnetite, copper, lead, zinc, zinc ferrite, zinc oxide, silver, molasses, sand, gravel, coke, project cargo, tallow.